 How to use, eat moringa?
 WHO/FAO recommend the following daily allowances for a child aged 1-3 and a woman during lactation Moringa RDA (Recommendations Daily Allowances).

-Moringa oleifera has an impressive range of medicinal uses with high nutritional value.
+Moringa oleifera has an impressive range of medicinal uses with high nutritional value and medicinal benefits.
 Different parts of this plant contain a profile of important minerals, and are a good source of protein, vitamins, beta-carotene, amino acids and various phenolics.
 Moringa provides a rich and rare combination of zeatin, quercetin, beta-sitosterol, caffeoylquinic acid and kaempferol.

 Moringa can act as cardiac and circulatory stimulants, possess antitumor, antipyretic, antiepileptic, antiinflammatory, antiulcer, antispasmodic, diuretic, antihypertensive, cholesterol lowering, antioxidant, antidiabetic, hepatoprotective, antibacterial and antifungal activities, and are being employed for the treatment of different ailments in the indigenous system of medicine.